-I liked Lalla Ward’s reading of this tale.
-I previously enjoyed Lalla’s reading of ‘Shada’ and ‘City of Death’ on audio in the novelizations of those TV stories.
+I liked Lalla Ward’s reading of this story.
+I previously enjoyed Lalla’s readings of ‘Shada’ and ‘City of Death’ on audio in the novelizations of those TV stories.
 Somehow, I’m able to engage with Lalla when she reads a ‘Doctor Who’ audio.
 The Douglas Adams-styled writing helps to that effect as well.

 I do enjoy Lalla’s impersonation of Tom Baker’s Fourth Doctor in this adventure.
 It’s not an exact voice of Tom Baker, but it’s easily recognisable as him.
 I liked it when Lalla spoke the Doctor’s lines with his humorous about ‘doughnuts’ and “What?!” all the time, as Jonny Morris writes well for him.

 K-9 makes an appearance in this audio.
 I was sad that John Leeson didn’t provide the voice for K-9 in this one.
 Lalla does her best to voice K-9, although she doesn’t do the silly sounding voice like John Leeson does it.
 K-9 has his comedy moments in this one and Romana says he’s having his adventure.